777arc/textbook/content/sync.rst

    :align: center
    :target: ../_static/sync-freq-offset.svg

-We have not graphed the Q portion until since we were transmitting BPSK, making the Q portion always zero.
+We have not been graphing the Q portion since we were transmitting BPSK, making the Q portion always zero.
 Now that we're adding a frequency shift to simulate wireless channels, the energy spreads across I and Q.  From this point on we should be plotting both I and Q.  Feel free to substitute a different frequency offset for your code.
 If you lower the offset to around 1 kHz, you will be able to see the sinusoid in the envelope of the signal because it's oscillating slow enough to span several symbols.

 As far as picking an arbitrary sample rate, if you scrutinize the code you will notice what matters is the ratio of :code:`fo` to :code:`fs`.